ask-tech-org/target-myRetail-poc/README.md

 * Preferences -> Gradle -> set Specific Gradle Version to match the same version as your command line gradle (gradle --version)
 * Preferences -> Gradle - set Gradle User Home

+#   Things that are not being implemented due to the requirements, but need to be considered:

+I didn't implemented the following things since it wasn't part of the requirement by discussing with MichaelD Kelly and require additional informations
+    * end to end engineering
+        * swagger
+        * containerize the application(docker)
+        * automated build and deployment
+        * automated integration testing